Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 7. Now run emulation on the modified `vadd` application.
 Follow the instructions in [Versal platform creation tutorial-Step3 Emulation](../../Design_Tutorials/03_Edge_VCK190/step3.md#optional-test-the-application-on-hardware-emulation).

-8. After 'Test Passed' appears in the console window, copy over the generated `wave_out.txt` file from the QEMU target.
-First, launch the XSCT console window from `Xilinx` menu if you have not already done so.
+8. After the 'Test Passed' pop-up appears in the console window, copy the generated `wave_out.txt` file from the QEMU target.
+First, launch the XSCT console window from `AMD` menu if you have not already done so.

   Connect to the `tcf` target using the following command: